 The recipe parameter background_sw removes the intra-order diffuse background contamination (it does not have to be mis-interpreted by sky background, which is regulated by sky_sub_method and active only for OB-JECT,SKY observations).
 It is evaluated on boxes of size sci_bkgr_grid_size_x × sci_bkgr_grid_size_y and then interpolated all over the frame.
 The diffuse background is proportional to the dispersed light inside the spectrograph (and thus, to a good approximation, to the total flux recorded in the detector).
 If the diffuse background is not measured correctly (as happens when is negligible), correcting for it will only add an additional source of noise to the flux.
 FP light contributes significantly to the inter-order background and as such exposures with FP on fiber B have the inter-order background correction flag by default at ON.
-In most cases, stellar light does not contribute significantly to inter-order background and as such exposures with SKY on fiber B have the inter-order background correction flag by default at OFF.
-If any exposure points to the SKY on fiber B and yet has a very large target flux in fiber A, the user should change the inter-order correction flag to ON.
+In most cases, stellar light does not contribute significantly to inter-order background and as such exposures with SKY on fiber B have the inter-order background and as such exposures for the SKY on fiber B and yet has a very large target flux in fiber A, the user should change the inter-order correction flag to ON.